The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 VIA SECTION 19 (union)

 Unionized Municipal Employers decide with their unions and retirees, negotiating together as a Public Employee Committee (PEC), whether to join GIC health coverage.
 The parties draft a written agreement to join GIC health coverage and send it to the GIC as their notice of intent to join GIC coverage.
 Receipt of the agreement will start the process for the Municipal Employer’s transfer to GIC health coverage.
-Agreements must generally be received by the GIC by December 1 of any year to begin work to transfer municipal subscribers to GIC health coverage beginning the following July 1, or by July 1 for coverage beginning the following January 1.
-However, in Chapter 69 of the acts of 2011, the Legislature provided for additional transfer dates during 2011 and 2012.
+Agreements must be received by the GIC by December 1 of any year to begin work to transfer municipal subscribers to GIC health coverage beginning the following July 1, or by July 1 for coverage beginning the following January 1.

 VIA SECTION 23 (union)